 Dr. Iria Bello Viruega: Focus particles and information structure in English

 Adriana Cruz Rubio: Focus particles and information structure in Spanish: an experimental study to analyze the cognitive processing of scalarity

-Martha Rudka: Information structure and experimental pragmatics: processing patterns of focusing with discourse particles in German
+Martha Rudka: Information structure and experimental pragmatics: Focus particles and processing patterns in German

 Lourdes Torres: The additive scalar focus particle hasta.
 An experimental study to analyze the information processing in Spanish